LucasPouw/gwcosmo_agn/docs/installation.md

     ```
     pip install .
     ```
-* Alternatively, if you are planning to modify gwcosmo run the following instead:
-    ```
-    pip install -e .
-    ```
-    The `-e` stands for "editable" and means that your installation will automatically update when you make changes to the code, including checking out a different branch.
-    If you have not installed gwcosmo in this fashion and later need to update your installation, simply rerun
-    ```
-    pip install .
-    ```
-    in the relevant directory.
+ It is also possible to modify your installation of gwcosmo.
+Should you wish to do this, you can update your installation by simply re-running the above in the relevant directory.

 ## Setting up a virtual environment

 ### Using venv